tsingmicro-toolchain/OnnxSlim/README.md

 - 🚀 OnnxSlim is merged to [mnn-llm](https://github.com/wangzhaode/mnn-llm), performance increased by 5%
 - 🚀 Rank 1st in the [AICAS 2024 LLM inference optimization challenge](https://tianchi.aliyun.com/competition/entrance/532170/customize440) held by Arm and T-head
+- 🚀 OnnxSlim is merged into [ultralytics](https://github.com/ultralytics/ultralytics) ❤️❤️❤️

 # Installation